iqbal-lab-org/pandora/README.md

 ### Installation from source

+This is the hardest way to install `pandora`, but that yields the most optimised binary.

 Requirements:
 - A Unix or Mac OS, with a C++11 compiler toolset (e.g. `g++`, `ld`, `make`, `ctest`, etc), `cmake`, `git` and `wget`.